taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 - [Driving a technical strategy at scale](https://leaddev.com/scaling-teams-hypergrowth/driving-technical-strategy-scale-part-1)
 - [Debugging engineering velocity and leading high performance teams](https://leaddev.com/productivity-eng-velocity/debugging-engineering-velocity-and-leading-high-performing-teams)

-Even if you don't want to make these activities your main focus (EM/staff engineer), making participation in them part of your role/though process may be part of how you sustain excellence.
+Even if you don't want to make these activities your focus (EM/staff engineer), making participation in them part of your role/though process may be part of how you sustain excellence.

 ## Miscellaneous